joeinnes/sk-blog/src/content/avenir.md

   <FontSample fontName="Century Gothic" fontSrc="https://fonts.cdnfonts.com/css/century-gothic" wordTest="BALLOON" />
 </div>

 I think I'm going to have to stick with Century Gothic as my back-up.
 It has better support (almost 90% of Windows computers according to [CSS Font Stack](https://www.cssfontstack.com/)).
-Ironically, Century Gothic is only available on Windows, so if you're on a mac, the panel above will be a default serif font.
+Ironically, Century Gothic is only available on Windows, so if you're on a Mac, the panel above might end up just displaying a default serif font.